GOLDEN PEOPLE

 First Appearance: Marvel Super-Heroes II#19 (March, 1969)

-Powers/Abilities: The Golden People wear light body armor and use energy weapons--apparently given to them by Ka-Zar, but they demonstrated no special skills.
+Powers/Abilities: Having a hunter/gatherer society, the Golden People wore light body armor and used energy weapons (apparently given to them by Ka-Zar).

-History: The Golden People may be one of the races mutated by the Atlanteans who once ran Pangea, but there is no evidence to support or refute this.
-They could just be wearing body paint.
+The Golden People may be one of the races mutated by the Atlanteans who once ran Pangea (prior to the Great Cataclysm), but there is no evidence to support or refute this.

-Comments: Stan "The Man" Lee, Arnold Drake, Steve Parkhouse, George Tuska, and Sid Greene.
+Comments: Created by Arnold Drake, Steve Parkhouse, George Tuska, and Sid Greene.

-I'm not sure who it really was that attacked Ka-Zar.
-It may have been some overzealous Golden People--put on the defensive by the recent attacks--rather than the Reptile Men.
+It really wasn't made clear if it really was the Reptile-Men who attacked Ka-Zar -- Sagyr himself told Ka-Zar that it may have been some overzealous Golden People--put on the defensive by the recent attacks--rather than the Reptile-Men.

 The Golden People have no known connection to: